 The Company's management of credit risk includes the credit risk policies, guidelines, procedures and processes that articulate the Company's credit risk governance, management and control structures.
 This framework ensures that credit risk exposures are adequately assessed, properly approved and actively managed in a consistent manner across all business lines.
-Management of the credit risk portfolios also encompasses a Scotiabank risk culture approach, in-house credit experience, infrastructure and a due diligence process that is closely embedded within the risk management structure.
+Management of the credit risk portfolios also encompasses in-house credit experience, infrastructure and a due diligence process that is closely embedded within the risk management structure.
 The Company's Credit Risk Management Policy sets out the processes and procedures to measure and manage credit risk.
-The Company has adopted Scotiabank's Credit Policy Manual, having assessed its suitability for the Company, which defines its approach to the measurement and management of credit risk.
 The Company has established a Credit Loss and Provisioning Policy that sets out the approach to identifying, assessing and quantifying impairments and resultant credit losses.
-In collaboration with BNS global industry specialists and relationship managers, the Company is now designated as BNS' hub for EU27 Corporate Banking client coverage and has built-out its execution capabilities.
+In 2019, the Company moved to an Origination model for EU 27 business, with an established and resourced local Origination desk.
 It continues to have access to Scotiabank GRM risk management resources and the UK, US and GRM relationships are managed through a Master Service Level Agreement ("MSLA").

-The Company's CC has a mandate to oversee the credit risk of the Company, assess potential new credit exposures and deterioration in credit profile ensuring that credit risk and portfolio composition are kept within the risk appetite approved at least annually by the Board.
+The Company's CC has a mandate to oversee the credit risk of the Company, assess potential new credit exposures and monitor the credit profile of the business lines, ensuring that credit risk and portfolio composition are kept within the risk appetite approved at least annually by the Board.

 The Company's Credit Risk Function, ("CRF") under the direction of the CRO is the primary control function for credit risk.
 Each new transaction is put through a thorough credit adjudication process, which includes a review of the borrower's business model, financial performance, key risks and mitigants, including climate risk.
 With support from GRM, the CRF periodically reviews industry risks, country, economic and credit profiles, and portfolio concentrations.
 In relation to credit risk and under the Company's Three Lines-of-Defence structure the CRF is charged with 2nd line of defence responsibility for providing challenge on all transactions under the corporate loans and treasury portfolios, in addition to oversight and monitoring responsibilities.
 The CRF ensures the risk appetite as set by Board and credit related processes and policies are adhered to and that problem loans are promptly identified, properly assessed and classified, and effectively followed up by the business lines.
 It tracks the quality of credit portfolios, monitoring for Early Warning Indicators (EWIs) and managing the reporting process, including Heightened Monitoring and Watchlist Reports, Single Name Limits and Board Reports.
-The CRF also reviews and assesses the appropriateness of recommendations in relation to impairment assessment and provisioning including Expected Credit Losses; ensures that Credit risk management policies and programs and risk rating systems are documented, reviewed, and updated to reflect material changes; and reviews and implements credit risk measurement and mitigation methodologies.
+The CRF also reviews and assesses the appropriateness of recommendations in relation to impairment assessment and provisioning including Expected Credit Losses; ensures that credit risk management policies and programs and risk rating systems are documented, reviewed, and updated to reflect material changes; and reviews and implements credit risk measurement and mitigation methodologies.